dmzoneill/sodarr-chrome-plugin/README.md

 # sodarr-chrome-plugin
-Plugin for chrome that opens videos directly from sonarr and radarr by adding a VLC like icon to the file listing.
+Plugin for chrome that opens videos directly from sonarr and radarr, by adding a VLC like icon to the file listing.

-add crontab and update file..
-This will make sure the service is running
+add crontab and update service/run.sh..
+This will make sure the service is running.

 ```
 */5 * * * * /home/.../sodarr-chrome-plugin/service/run.sh
 ```